The email deliverability guide to staying out of spam

 Weeks 2-4: Increase daily volume by 15-20% each week.
 Continue prioritizing engaged subscribers, then gradually expand to your broader list.

 If bounces or spam complaints spike at any point, slow down and investigate before increasing volume again.
-Pushing through warning signs during warm-up is how new domains get burned.

 Separate your sending streams